 and has been submitting video training material to his YouTube channel since 2009 and currently has over 8,500 subscribers and 1.6 Million views.
 Andrew has had two publications with Packt: Citrix Access Gateway VPX Essentials (2012) and Citrix XenApp (2013).

 Using iptables Hello, and welcome to this presentation from Pluralsight.
-My name is Andrew Mallet, and I'm here as your instructor to help guide you through the module where we take a look at using iptables to instantiate our firewalls.
-Now we're looking at the exam objectives for the Linux Foundation Certified System Administrator, and those of the Red Hat Certified System Administrator, and to be honest, we're just mirroring the objectives that we looked at in the previous module.
-In the previous module we looked at using firewalld.
-We're going to now see how we can do the same or achieve the same goals using iptables, so we're going to be implementing packet filtering, and configuring our firewall settings.
+My name is Andrew Mallett, and I'm here as your instructor to help guide you through the module where we take a look at using iptables to instantiate our firewalls.
+And to be honest, we're just mirroring the objectives that we looked at in the previous module.
+In the previous module, we looked at using firewalld.
+We're going to now see how we can do the same, or achieve the same goals, using iptables.
+So we're going to be implementing packet filtering in configuring our firewall settings.
 To help you along the way, of course, we're going to have demonstrations, and we're going to see how we can start using the iptables toolset, how we can design a robust firewall.
-We'll be looking at installing the iptables configuration files, and seeing how they can help us along, and of course, we'll be editing the default configurations to provide us the firewall goals that we need to protect our services.
+We'll be looking at installing the iptables configuration files and seeing how they can help us along, and of course, we'll be editing the default configurations to provide us the firewall goals that we need to protect our services.
 Let's get into our first demonstration where we take a look at using the iptables toolset.